michal-filip/angular-timepicker/README.md

 A simple dropdown style timepicker directive.

-This is a fork of the excellent Angular Timepicker Directive by Dnasir (https://github.com/Geta/angular-timepicker).
+This is a fork of the excellent Angular Timepicker Directive by dnasir (https://github.com/Geta/angular-timepicker).
+This fork removes the dependency on ui bootstrap, and has some tweaks to improve text input and blur on the input field.

 ## Installation

     bower install angular-timepicker-dropdown

 ## Prerequisites